A Few Fountain Pens For Sale12/13/2010

 - Shipment within 72 hours of cleared payment.

-- Domestic shipping via USPS Priority One Rate will be $5.20 for a small box.
-At buyer’s expense for non-US shipment.
+- Domestic shipping via USPS Priority One Rate will be the current rate for a small box.
+No non-U.S. sales.
+Shipping to U.S. addresses only.

 - Additional insurance and tracking fees are responsibility of buyer